clemenkok/websitev3/content/articles/ethernetNIC.md

 This ensures that traffic won't end up out of order.
 But it won't be spread evenly amongst the rings.

+This technology is called Receive Side Scaling, and it distributes receive processing from a NIC across multiple CPUs.

 #### TCP/IP Protocol Layering and Sockets

+While L4 deals mainly with interrupt handling, the TCP/IP protocol stack is maanged by higher layers.
+The OS networking stack will take into account the protocol of the incoming packet via its IP header, and then send it up the stack via the appropriate socket.
+Sockets provide an interface for applications to communicate over the network via system calls.

 ### Layer 5 - Network

+NICs require specific drivers to interface with the operating system.
+These drivers handle various tasks related to NIC operation.

 #### Top Half / Botton Half Processing

+To effectively manage the incoming frames, NIC drivers split processing into two parts - the top half, which involves quickly acknowledging the interrupt and moving data from the NIC to the kernel, and the bottom half, which performs more resource-intensive processing.

 #### Protocol Handoff

+Depending on the protocl of the incoming data, the driver might hand off the packet to the appropriate protocol handler in the OS networking stack.

 #### Interrupt Coalescing

+To reduce the overhead of frequent interrupts, NIC drivers often batch multiple received frames into a single interrupt, reducing CPU usage.

 #### Queues

+Queues within the NIC are used to manage incoming frames.
+If queues fill up due to high incoming traffic, there is a risk of dropped frames or buffer overflow.
+This leads to performance degredation and dropped connection.
+Thus, queues must be designed to handle bursts of traffic and maintain consistent performance.

 ### Layer 6 - Presentation

 #### Cache Locality and IRQ Steering

+Many modern NICs aim to maintain good cache locality by optimising memory access patterns, reducing cache misses and improve data processing speed.
+Furthermore, IRQ steering can be used to distribute interrupts across multiple cores, improving parallelism and system performance.

+#### Doesn't that sound like RSS?

+IRQ steering is similar to Receive Side Scaling in that both aim to distribute processing tasks across multiple CPUs to improve performance.
+However, RSS particularly focuses on optimising network traffic processing, while IRQ Steering is more broad and deals with distribuing interrupts from multiple hardware devices.

 ### References